 The Local Plan is one policy component which guides development in the district.
 The National Planning Policy Framework (NPPF) sets out national planning policy and is supplemented by the Planning Practice Guidance.
 Neighbourhood plans, once made, also form part of the development plan.

-The coastal District, Borough local authorities in Norfolk and Suffolk together with the Broads Authority have developed a ground-breaking Statement of Common Ground on Coastal Zone Management.
+The coastal District, Borough local authorities in Norfolk and Suffolk together with the Broads Authority have developed a ground-breaking Statement of Common Ground on Coastal Zone Management (September 2018).

 This sets out our agreed approach to planning in the coastal zone by demonstrating: